 UPDATE!

-So, now knowing this service, I took along with me 5 broken-down gadgets, two, shredders, one small TV, a broken fan, and a printer to a Currys store.
+So, having discovered this service, I took five broken-down gadgets, two, shredders, one small TV, a broken fan, and a printer to a Currys store.

 They welcomed me and took all items for recycling and on top of that, I was offered a £5 voucher to spend at the store!